simonsteele/pn/pnwtl/doc/readme.txt

 27) Added $(ProjectGroupName) tools property
 28) Added Rename shortcut to project context menus (you can already rename using the two clicks convention)
 29) Added $(ProjectProp:*) and $(FileProp:*) tools shortcuts, these retrieve values from project item configurations
-30) Added alpha settings for line highlight
+30) Added alpha settings for line highlight, new default colour to make use of alpha
+31) Added option to disable folding

 Bug Fixes:
 ----------